JarrenToh/Wine-Supplychain-Blockchain/README.md

   5. buyWineFromTransitCellar: This function is used to buy wine from the TransitCellar contract by sending ether to the contract.
 It takes a product ID as input and the caller must send enough ether to cover the cost of the product.

   6. receiveWineFromTransitCellar: This function is used to receive wine from the TransitCellar contract and update the product's location details.
 It takes a product ID, the current location, and the arrival date as inputs.
 The "ownerOnly" modifier ensures that only the contract owner can execute this function.

   7. returnWine: This function is used to return wine to the TransitCellar contract and update the product's location details.
 It takes a product ID as input and the caller must send enough ether to cover the cost of returning the product.

-  8. refundFillerPacker: This function is used to refund the GoodsDistributor for a product.
+  8. refundGoodsDistributor: This function is used to refund the GoodsDistributor for a product.
 It takes a product ID as input and the caller must send enough ether to cover the cost of the refund.
 The "ownerOnly" modifier ensures that only the contract owner can execute this function.

+  9. removeWine: This function allows the filler packer owner to remove a product from the products list.
+An event is emitted once the product is removed.

-  9. packageWine: This function is used to store the packaging details of a product.
+  10. packageWine: This function is used to store the packaging details of a product.
 It takes a product ID and the packaging details as inputs and updates the packaging details associated with that product.

-  10.  labelWine: This function is used to store the label details of a product.
+  11. labelWine: This function is used to store the label details of a product.
 It takes a product ID and the label details as inputs and updates the label details associated with that product.

-  11. materialReadyToShip: This function is used to set a product as ready to ship to the GoodsDistributor.
+  12. materialReadyToShip: This function is used to set a product as ready to ship to the GoodsDistributor.
 It takes a product ID as input and the "ownerOnly" modifier ensures that only the contract owner can execute this function.

-  12. dispatchWineToGoodsDistributor: This function is used to dispatch a product to the GoodsDistributor and update its location details.
+  13. dispatchWineToGoodsDistributor: This function is used to dispatch a product to the GoodsDistributor and update its location details.
 It takes in four parameters - the product ID, dispatch date, new owner address, and new contract address.
 The ownerOnly modifier ensures that only the contract owner can execute this function.
 Before updating the product's location details, the function checks whether the product is ready for shipping and whether the contract address matches the current contract address.
 Then, it updates the product's location details, sets the previous owner and contract address as the current owner and contract address, respectively, and sets the received status of the product as false.
 Finally, it emits the wineDispatched event.

 ### GoodsDistributor.sol